-It can be used to localize static HTML pages or used to load localization in the JavaScript code.
+Can be used to localize static HTML pages, or to load localization in the JavaScript code.

-Upon installation the addon generates unique URL for your component which you can include in the HTML documents to get them localized.
+Generates a unique URL for your component you can include in HTML pages to localize them.
 See weblate-cdn for more details.

 cdn-addon-config, weblate-cdn, cdn-addon-extract, cdn-addon-html